verbb/formie/docs/theming/theme-config.md

 - `tableTimeInput`
 - `tableUrlInput`

-### Field Types
+### Captcha and integration-specific tags

+- `captcha`
+- `stripePlaceholder`

+### Targeting a field type

-In addition, you can also target fields on a particular type.
-You can then provide all the same field-level tag configs that you would for general fields.
+You can also target a field type directly.
+This lets you apply the same tag config only to one type of field instead of all fields.

 ```twig
 {{ craft.formie.renderForm('contactForm', {